First Look: Deploying an InterSystems Sharded Cluster

 Complex queries that do large amounts of data processing, such as those that scan a lot of data on disk or involve significant compute work.

 Each of these factors on its own influences the potential gain from sharding, but the benefit may be enhanced where they combine.
-For example, a combination of all three factors large amounts of data ingested quickly, large data sets, and complex queries that retrieve and process a lot of data makes many of today’s analytic workloads very good candidates for sharding.
+For example, a combination of all three factors — large amounts of data ingested quickly, large data sets, and complex queries that retrieve and process a lot of data — makes many of today’s analytic workloads very good candidates for sharding.

 Note that these characteristics all have to do with data; the primary function of InterSystems IRIS sharding is to scale for data volume.
 But a sharded cluster can also include features that scale for user volume, when workloads involving some or all of these data-related factors also experience a very high query volume from large numbers of users.
 And sharding can be combined with vertical scaling as well.
 With InterSystems IRIS, you can create just the right overall scaling solution for your workload’s performance challenges.

 The heart of the sharded architecture is the partitioning of data and its associated cache across a number of systems.
-A sharded cluster partitions large database tables horizontally that is, by row across multiple InterSystems IRIS instances, called data nodes, while allowing applications to access these tables through any one of those instances.
+A sharded cluster partitions large database tables horizontally — that is, by row — into across multiple InterSystems IRIS instances, called data nodes, while allowing applications to access these tables through any one of those instances.
 Each data node’s share of the cluster’s sharded data is called a shard.
 This architecture provides three advantages:

-A federated software component called the sharding manager keeps track of which data is on which shard data servers and directs queries accordingly.
+A federated software component called the sharding manager keeps track of which data is on which data nodes and directs queries accordingly.
 Nonsharded data is stored on the first data node configured, called data node 1 (which also stores code and metadata).
 From the perspective of the application SQL, the distinction between sharded and nonsharded tables is totally transparent.